Muscatatuck River

 The path of the Muscatatuck was formed by valley beds created during an ice age.
-It is believed that the first people arrived and lived by the Muscatatuck around 8000 BC, maintaining permanent structures between 1000 BC to 1000 AD.
-The first documented whites arrived in 1818, although it is possible that squatters lived in the area before Indiana's 1816 statehood.
+It is believed that the first people arrived and lived by the Muscatatuck around 8000 BC, maintaining permanent structures between 1000 BC and 1000 AD.
+The first documented Europeans arrived in 1818, although it is possible that squatters lived in the area before Indiana's 1816 statehood.

 In the early 20th century, the name of the river was "Muscackituck".
 It is believed that the original white name was "Muscakituck", written in 1812 by a man named Tipton.
 Some believe the name comes from the Munsee words for "swamp" and "river".

-The 88.5 mi Vernon Fork of the Muscatatuck is a longer branch of the river than the main stem, or southern branch, of the Muscatatuck.
+The 88.5 mi Vernon Fork of the Muscatatuck is a longer branch of the river than the main stem, or southern branch, of the river.
 The Vernon Fork provides the city of North Vernon with its drinking water, and flows for 59 mi of its length in Jennings County.
 The town of Vernon is nearly surrounded by the Vernon Fork, with only a small neck of dry land that leads to North Vernon.

 Before 1830, the Muscatatuck River was navigable, with local settlers being able to ship pork down the river to eventually reach New Orleans.
 However, around 1830, the river became no longer navigable, as dirt fill accumulated along the river bed.
 However, some groups "float" along stretches of the river.
-The Cavanaugh Bridge crosses the river southwest of Brownstown, Driftwood Township, Jackson County, Indiana.
-It was listed on the National Register of Historic Places in 2007.
+The Cavanaugh Bridge, which crosses the river southwest of Brownstown, Indiana,. was listed on the National Register of Historic Places in 2007.

 Noted Hoosier artist T. C. Steele particularly loved using the Muscatatuck River in his paintings.